sweekrithishetty/LeetCode-Algorithms/README.md

 # LeetCode-Algorithms
-SQL solved questions from Leet Code
+Easy to Medium solved questions from Leet Code